Cifas Marker Removal Solicitor

 Will my employer know about my Cifas marker?

 Yes, in some cases your employer may find out about the marker.
-This is especially the case if they are a member of Cifas themselves, or conduct pre-employment screening checks.
-It is typically only employers in certain sectors, such as finance and law, that will check the Cifas database and use the information in their hiring decisions, but the range of organisations using Cifas is increasing.
+This can be case if they are a member of Cifas themselves, or conduct pre-employment screening checks.
+It is typically only employers in certain sectors, such as financial services and law, that will check the Cifas database and use the information in their hiring decisions, but the range of organisations using Cifas is increasing.

 -